Compare assemblies, NuGet packages, and more

-dotPeek allows you to compare two assemblies or two different versions of the same assembly.
-Each comparison is presented as a separate top-level node in the Assembly Explorer; you can expand this node and see differences in the assembly structure right away, and in addition to that, you can double-click types, members and other elements to see a text-based comparison in the code viewer.
+dotPeek allows you to compare two assemblies, NuGet packages, archives, or folders.
+Each comparison is presented as a separate top-level node in the Assembly Explorer; you can expand this node and see differences in the assembly structure right away, and in addition to that, you can double-click types, members, and other elements to see a text-based comparison in the specified diff tool.

-Click Compare Two Assemblies on the Assembly Explorer toolbar or choose from the menu , select two assembly files for comparison in the dialog that opens, and click OK.
+Click Compare on the Assembly Explorer toolbar or choose from the menu , select two files or folders for comparison in the dialog that opens, and click OK.

-Alternatively, right-click an assembly in the Assembly Explorer, choose Compare With, and then select an assembly file for comparison.
+Alternatively, right-click an assembly, a NuGet package, or a folder in the Assembly Explorer, choose Compare With, and then select an entity for comparison.

 The comparison will appear as a new top-level node in the Assembly Explorer.